-- 1) Amendment 59 permanently eliminates all future TABOR rebates to Colorado taxpayers.
+- 1) Amendment ?? permanently eliminates all future TABOR rebates to Colorado taxpayers.
 It is effectively a tax increase that will grow the size of state government.
 In addition, while the TABOR rebates are supposed to be spent on education, the money could instead replace existing education spending, allowing growth in other state programs.
-Amendment 59 also allows the only major source of money that is spent on the state's buildings to be transferred for spending on P-12 education at a time when the state is currently unable to keep up with building maintenance and construction needs. - 2) Amendment 59 eliminates guaranteed funding increases for education and places future funding for education at the discretion of the state legislature.
+The measure also allows the only major source of money that is spent on the state's buildings to be transferred for spending on P-12 education at a time when the state is currently unable to keep up with building maintenance and construction needs. - 2) Amendment ?? eliminates guaranteed funding increases for education and places future funding for education at the discretion of the state legislature.
 Without these guaranteed increases, legislators could provide less than inflationary increases for P-12 education in order to pay for other programs. - 3) Without a limit on spending, government is more likely to increase fees.
 TABOR requires that money collected above the spending limit be returned to taxpayers.
-When the state is providing rebates, government has little incentive to
+In these situations, the legislature has no incentive to raise fees because